 Career Development: Services include self-assessment, occupational information, and preparation for the job search.
 Computerized guidance systems, SIGI Plus (System of Interactive Guidance and Information) and SCOIS (South Carolina Occupational Information System), can help graduate students in the career-planning process.
 Graduate school directories are available in the Career Library as well as information on various career fields.
 Career development workshops on resume writing, interviewing, job search, and other topics are also available.
 Graduate students seeking assistance should call 803-777-7280.

 Career Connections.
 Part-time employment opportunities for graduate students interested in pursuing career-related work experience or in earning extra money are available.
 Extensive opportunities for paid and unpaid internships throughout the U.S. are available through the Career Internship Program, and limited opportunities are available through cooperative education.
 A career shadowing program allows students to follow and observe professionals in the workplace to get a firsthand view of careers which hold particular interest for the observer.

-A large listing of part-time employment opportunities and internships can be viewed via the World Wide Web, as well as a limited number of graduate assistantships for the Division of Student and Alumni Services and some related administrative areas.
+A large listing of part-time employment opportunities and internships can be viewed online, as well as a limited number of graduate assistantships for the Division of Student and Alumni Services and some related administrative areas.
 For further information stop by the office on the sixth floor of the Close-Hipp Building, or call 803-777-7280.

 Full-time employment services for graduate students include credential files, opportunity for campus interviews, and resume referral to business and industry.
 Attendance at an orientation is mandatory to register for campus interviews.
 For information call 803-777-7280.